 In December 2000, the President delegated responsibility for funding, staffing, and operating the Advisory Board to HHS, which subsequently delegated this authority to CDC.
 NIOSH implements this responsibility for CDC.
 The charter was issued on August 3, 2001, renewed at appropriate intervals, and will expire on August 3, 2015.

-Matters For Discussion: The agenda for the Subcommittee meeting includes: discussion of procedures in the following ORAU and DCAS technical documents: ORAU Team Technical Information Bulletin (OTIB)0034 (“Internal Dose Coworker Data for X-10”), OTIB 0054 (“Fission and Activation Product Assignment for Internal Dose-Related Gross Beta and Gross Gamma Analyses”), OTIB 0083 (“Dissolution Models for Insoluble Plutonium 238”), Program Evaluation Report (PER) 011 (“K-25 [Technical Basis Document] TBD and TIB Revisions”), PER 020 (“Blockson TBD Revision”), PER 031 (“Y-12 TBD Revisions”), PER 033 (“Reduction Pilot Plant TBD Revision”), PER 038 (“Hooker Electrochemical TBD Revisions”); Update on Review of ORAU Team Report 0053 (“Stratified Co-Worker Sets”); discussion of estimating radiation doses associated with localized skin exposures to uranium at Atomic Weapons Employer facilities; and a continuation of the comment-resolution process for other dose reconstruction procedures under review by the Subcommittee.
+Matters for Discussion: The agenda for the Subcommittee meeting includes: discussion of procedures in the following ORAU and DCAS technical documents: ORAU Team Technical Information Bulletin (OTIB) 0034 (“Internal Dose Coworker Data for X-10”), OTIB 0054 (“Fission and Activation Product Assignment for Internal Dose-Related Gross Beta and Gross Gamma Analyses”), OTIB 0083 (“Dissolution Models for Insoluble Plutonium 238”), Program Evaluation Report (PER) 011 (“K-25 [Technical Basis Document] TBD and TIB Revisions”), PER 018 (“Los Alamos National Laboratory TBD Revision, Rev. 00,”), PER 031 (“Y-12 TBD Revisions”), PER 033 (“Reduction Pilot Plant TBD Revision”), PER 038 (“Hooker Electrochemical TBD Revisions”); Update on Review of ORAU Team Report 0053 (“Stratified Co-Worker Sets”); and a continuation of the comment-resolution process for other dose reconstruction procedures under review by the Subcommittee.